The Work + The Artist

 Since I first picked up a pencil as a small child, I have always been drawing.

-As a student, I was a finalist in the Telecom Art Scholarship Award, Ivan Dougherty Gallery, TAFE Student Medal Award [runnerup], and TAFE St. George.
+As a student, Walker was a finalist in the Telecom Art Scholarship Award at the Ivan Dougherty Gallery and received the TAFE Student Medal Award (runner-up) at TAFE St. George.

-I have been a finalist in a number of Australian local art prizes, including the Greenway Art Prize Open Section, Little Things Art Prize - Saint Cloche Gallery, Lethbridge 20,000.
-I have exhibited in a number of group shows.
-I received a commission for a site-specific artwork for EDGE Ashfield Sound, Bytes Festival.
+Walker has since been a finalist in numerous Australian art prizes, including the Greenway Art Prize (Open Section), Little Things Art Prize at Saint Cloche Gallery, Lethbridge 20,000, Northern Beaches Gallery Art Prize (Summer), and the Glebe Art Prize.
+She has exhibited in a range of group exhibitions and received a commission for a site-specific artwork for EDGE Ashfield Sound, Bytes Festival.

 "Exploring the beauty and depth of the Australian landscape, I hope to imbue my art with a reflective intimacy, a deeply personal reaction to my environment.
 I strive to create an internal world, an internal logic, within each piece.
 In drawing and painting I hope to uncover the undiscovered within the work."